Research Team

 Graduate Students

-Christiana Moser is a PhD student in the Department of Linguistics at the University of Toronto.
-Her background is primarily in syntax, she did her MA on the argument structure of Icelandic figure reflexives with Dr. Martha McGinnis at the University of Victoria.
+Christiana Moser is a PhD candidate in the Department of Linguistics at the University of Toronto.
 Christiana is interested in how the systems of morphology, syntax, and semantics work together to express the meanings that are possible in human language, especially when describing complex events where entities play more than one grammatical role.
-In her spare time, Christiana loves hiking, cycling, sleeping, and needle-felting.
+In her spare time, she loves taking ballet classes, baking, and hiking with her dog.

 Christiana Moser